Cinéfest Sudbury International Film Festival: Cinéfest Sudbury Red Carpet Patron Program

 At the end of 2021, Cinéfest Sudbury introduced the Red Carpet Patron Program, a subscription-based program for dedicated festival fans to keep the spirit of Cinéfest alive all year long.
 The program initially presented four exclusive films throughout the year but, due to popular demand and praise, has since expanded to provide registered Red Carpet Patrons with complimentary popcorn and access to six exclusive films throughout the year.

 Programming

 Cinéfest currently boasts a nine-day repertoire of film programming for local, national and international guests.
 Its lineup often includes a selection of prominent international films which may have screened at TIFF just a week or two earlier, but also places a greater emphasis on both commercial and independent Canadian films.
+In 2021, when Michael McGowan attended the festival to screen All My Puny Sorrows, he praised Cinéfest's dedication to Canadian film, noting that it was the only film festival that had screened every single film he had ever made in his career.

-Due to the Sudbury region's significant Franco-Ontarian population, the festival also programs a larger selection of French-language films from both Quebec and France.
+Due to the Sudbury region's significant Franco-Ontarian population, the festival also programs a significant selection of French-language films from both Quebec and France.
+In recent years, the festival has also programmed a dedicated Cinema Indigenized stream of Indigenous Canadian films, and as the region is also a significant centre of Finnish Canadian settlement, the festival frequently tries to ensure that at least one film from Finland is also present in each year's lineup.

-The festival is also sometimes the world premiere venue for films that were produced or shot within Northern Ontario.
-In recent years, the festival has also programmed a dedicated Cinema Indigenized stream of Indigenous Canadian films.
+The festival is sometimes the world premiere venue for films that were produced or shot within Northern Ontario.

+Cinéfest also includes a Best in Shorts competition, sponsored by CTV Northern Ontario, for student and emerging filmmakers from Northern Ontario.
+Films are entered in one of three categories, Open, Student or Northern Flicks, and are screened at a dedicated event during the festival, with the winners and runners-up in each category awarded cash prizes of $500, $750 or $1,250 depending on the category.
+Best in Shorts was suspended during the COVID-19 pandemic, but returned in 2023.

+Unlike the larger Toronto festival, which often gives each film several screenings over the length of its program including private press and industry screenings, films at Cinéfest are almost always screened just once each.
+Accordingly, its awards are typically announced a few days after the end of the festival, rather than on closing day as at TIFF, so that films scheduled for late in the festival calendar are not excluded from award consideration.